spiral/docs/framework/container.md

 based on framework bundle, you will be able to access global container using binding "core" or requesting instance of `Core` or `Application` due both of this classes extends generic container implementation.

 > Most of spiral services, requests and controllers already have internal property "container" which you can use.
-In addition to that, first initiated container will be treated as global component container and can be accessible statically using "Component::container()" method.
+In addition to that, spiral core will mount itself as global component container and can be accessible statically using "Component::container()" method.
 Static functionality used mainly in helper traits and models as fallback to resolve needed service outside of application context.

 ### Container injection